tobermory/faultHandling-cortex-m/README.md

 of limited utility.
 And the JTAG cable doesn't quite reach.
 And the wi-fi is spotty.
 And I have no hard disk.

-My 'export' strategy therefore is to declare the faultDump buffer in a .noInit section of RAM, re-boot after the fault, wait until I am back at the surface, then beam the fault dump home via Iridium sat comms.
+My export strategy therefore is to declare the faultDump buffer in a .noInit section of RAM, re-boot after the fault, wait until I am back at the surface, then beam the fault dump home via Iridium sat comms.
 Only then can the fault analysis begin, and in my (painful)